vampi62/traefik-web-homepage/README.md

 	-l "traefik.http.routers.webmenu.service=webmenu@docker" \
 	-l "traefik.http.services.webmenu.loadbalancer.server.port=80" \
 	-v ${PWD}/html:/var/www/html \
-	php:8.4-apache
+	php:8.5-apache
 ```

 ### Notes on Docker Configuration:
 - `--net traefikNetwork`: Replace `traefikNetwork` with the name of your Traefik network.
 This is essential for Traefik to route requests correctly.
 - Replace `yourDNS.net` with the domain you intend to use to access this application.

-After deployment, navigate to `http://yourDNS.net` to access your Traefik web homepage and see the dynamically updated list of services available on your Traefik setup.
+After deployment, navigate to `http://yourDNS.net` to access your Traefik web homepage and see the dynamically updated list of routers available on your Traefik setup.